**Eugene & Springfield Cancel Flock Contracts!!**

 No.

-It has been well shown through multiple research studies that the use of ALPR systems does NOT reduce crime.
+It has been well shown through multiple research studies that the use of ALPR type systems do NOT reduce crime.
 1, 2, 3, 4

 back to top